 Artistic expressions and forms reflecting a particular cultural tradition or traditions that continue to be celebrated and practised by New Zealand artists and practitioners, and that are appreciated and supported by New Zealand communities.

 Assessors for Arts Grants, Quick Response and the Toi Tōtara Haemata and Toi Uru Kahikatea programmes pay particular attention to the strength of the idea; the viability of the process; the experience and ability of the people involved; and the soundness of the budget.
-Applications that can demonstrate strength in all four areas are seen as having the greatest potential to realise a high-quality work or project.
-Applications that can demonstrate strength in some of these areas are seen as having the potential to realise a quality work or project.Back to top
+Applications that are strong in some, but not all, of the above areas are seen as having potential.Back to top

 Involves the creation of value out of new ideas, products, arts experiences, services, or ways of doing things.
 An ‘innovative’ arts practitioner will understand the skills and techniques required by their area of arts practice, but will not rely on established ideas, forms or ways of working.
 They will be actively investigating new ways of working and will be taking artistic risks.